The Art of Stress-Free Productivity: David Allen [VIDEO]

 - I put “10:00 Event” under heading 10 that’s when the event takes place.

-- I add “Create presentation” under the date I want to work on it, November 5 for example.
+- I add “Create 10 slides” under the date I want to work on it, November 5 for example.

 - On November 5th I work on the slides and hopefully finish them.
 If done, I will delete the task.